 Ayu is a teenage girl whose life seems to be filled with only despair and emptiness, and she deals with it by prostituting herself.
 The story, from beginning to end, basically follows her life as she struggles through it- the people she meets, the choices she makes, and the impact those encounters had on her character and life.

 With a premise like that, it is likely already obvious that this is not exactly a happy and light-hearted story.
-In fact, reading this manga is almost like watching a disastrous car accident about to happen- you know it's coming, you cringe, you can't do anything about it except look on.
+In fact, reading this manga is almost like watching a disastrous car accident about to happen- you know it's coming, you cringe, you can't do anything about it

 Most people who talk about how sad this manga is will likely relay the events that took place, the endless string of terrible things that kept happening... but for me, it was human nature itself and how desperation can spawn some of the worst choices a person can make.
 It's like watching something that could've been right but knowing (and seeing) that it has the very real possibility of taking a swift turn for the worst.